 expert opinion and usage experience.

-Workshop maintenance periods should be planned 3 years for AC ringed engines, 4-5 years for squirrel cage engines and 2 years for DC engines in average.
+Workshop maintenance periods should be planned 3 years for AC ringed engines, 4-5 years for squirrel cage motors and 2 years for DCmotors in average.
 (These periods

 can be shortened or extended with the consideration of other factors).